code2k13/pipico_build_setup/dino_names_example/readme.md

 CMakeLists.txt  main.cxx  pico_sdk_import.cmake readme.md
 ```

 We will need the Eigen library for matrix multiplication in C++.
 So, we clone the library in the 'app' folder of the container.
-Also, we will  use the **pico-ssd1306** library from [David Schramm](https://github.com/daschr/pico-ssd1306) to show text on OLED dispaly , so let us fetch the source code of the two libraries from git
+Also, we will  use the **pico-ssd1306** library from [David Schramm](https://github.com/daschr/pico-ssd1306) to show text on OLED display , so let us fetch the source code of the two libraries from git

 ```bash
 git clone https://gitlab.com/libeigen/eigen.git